mroam/chordlifter/README.md

 * IntelliJ: new Java files should go into the "src" folder, else "Run" has trouble finding them.
 * IntelliJ: community edition can become education by merely adding the EduTools Plugin.
 * IntelliJ: reasonable package com.michaelroam.hellomilton;  // we should put it top of all interactors
-* IntelliJ: nice "sout" code completion gives System.out.println("") with cursor inside quotes!
+* IntelliJ: nice "sout" and "psv" code replace/complete give System.out.println("") with cursor inside quotes! and public static void main(.

 ------